 Below is a guide we’ve created for the sole purpose of educating you on the various terms that go along with CCTV or security camera lenses.
-There are a lot of them, far more than are even described below, but it’s important because the lens is such a crucial part of your video surveillance.
+There are a lot of them, far more than are even described below, but it’s important because the lens is such a crucial part of your video surveillance system.
 Knowing which lens to choose can save you time, money, and will increase the likelihood of capturing exactly what you intend.

 And as always, if you need a security camera lens and don’t feel like reading below, just give us a call and we’ll be glad to help – 1-877-926-2288